physiodatatoolbox/docs/docs/user-guide/file-converter.md

 ## Tobii Pro Lab
-The Tobii converter can convert plof (Pro Lab Output Format) files, which can be exported in Tobii Pro Lab.
-The Toolbox imports the following data, if present:
+The Tobii converter can convert plof (Pro Lab Output Format) files, which can be generated in Tobii Pro Lab.
+The converter has been tested with plof version 2.2 through 2.5, and imports the following data, if present:

  - **Pupil size:**
   Pupil size data is converted for use with the Pupil Size module.